 When most people visit Czech Republic, they start in the city’s iconic capital, Prague.
-Nicknamed the City of a Thousand Spires, this cradle of Czech culture is home to countless treasures and historical sights… So much so that I often recommend tourists spend at least two or three full days in the capital (though if you DO just have a day or two, I have you covered).
-Thanks to the city’s central European positioning, there’s plenty of things to do in Prague — and many find themselves visiting as part of a longer trip.
+Nicknamed the City of a Thousand Spires, this cradle of Czech culture is home to countless treasures and historical sights… So much so that I often recommend tourists spend at least two or three full days in the capital to truly experience all the best places to visit in Prague (though if you DO just have a day or two, I have you covered).
+Thanks to the city’s central European positioning, there’s plenty of things to do in Prague, no matter your interests.

 Prague remains one of the best-preserved cities in Europe, especially when you consider the country’s Communist background.
 From the spectacular Old Town Square to the largest castle complex in Europe, perched overlooking the city, there’s so much to see and do in Prague.
 Let’s dive into the most iconic, can’t-miss things to do in Prague with my complete local guide.

 Disclosure: this article contains affiliate links, which means when you make a purchase, I will earn a small commission.
 Affiliate links cost you nothing and help keep my content free.
 It’s a win-win!
 For more information, check out my disclosure policy here.